luka2220/memcached-cli-client/README.md

 ## Description

-This project aims to create a cli client that can interact with the Memcached server.
-The client will send commands based on the memcached TCP communication protocol.
+This project aims to create a cli client to interact with the Memcached server.
+The client will send commands using the Memcached TCP communication protocol.

 Memcached is a free, open-source, high-performance, distributed memory object caching system.
 It is intended to speed up dynamic web applications by reducing database load.
 It is also an in-memory key-value store for small chunks of arbitrary data retrieved from back-end systems with higher latency.
 It is simple yet powerful.